 Commercial ventures in the West End and on Broadway include The Ferryman which began life at the Royal Court Theatre in partnership with SFP before transferring to the West End and Broadway, winning multiple awards on both sides of the Atlantic.

 Also Shrek the Musical created with Dreamworks Animation and Charlie and the Chocolate Factory made with Warner Bros, both productions having played at Theatre Royal Drury Lane in the West End and on Broadway prior to national tours throughout the UK and USA.
 This House, The Painkiller, Merrily We Roll Along, Enron and Sunday in the Park with George are among many more productions developed with regional theatres which have made their way to the West End.

 Caro met Sam Mendes at the Royal Shakespeare Company where she was Head of Press and Public Relations.
 Previously she had worked in various jobs after leaving Warwick University: The Almeida, Ballet Rambert, The Royal Opera House/Sadler’s Wells Royal Ballet, Polka Theatre.
 Her first job was as assistant stage manager at Stratford East Theatre Royal.

 Caro is currently Chair of the Linbury Prize for Stage Design and is a Trustee of Chichester Festival Theatre.

 She was President of the Society of London Theatre 2014-2017, Vice President of SOLT 2018 - 2020, Chair of Paines Plough 2011 to 2018, and a Trustee of the National Theatre between 2003 and 2010.
 Previous Board memberships include: Adventures in Motion Pictures and Made in Brighton.

-Caro is an Honorary Fellow of the Royal Welsh College of Music and Drama, and in June 2018, was awarded an OBE for Services to Theatre in the Queen's Birthday Honours list.
+In 2017 Caro was made an Honorary Fellow of the Royal Welsh College of Music and Drama and in 2018, Caro was awarded on O.B.E. in recognition of her services to Drama.